hexinfra/gorox/exts/servers/README.md

 Place servers implemented by you.
-These servers usually embed hemi.Server_ and implement hemi.Server, and are registered to hemi through hemi.RegisterServer.
+These servers extend the hemi.Server_ struct and implement the hemi.Server interface, and are registered to the Hemi Engine through hemi.RegisterServer.